How Much Space is Enough For Your Self Storage Building Project?

 Let the Market Drive Design

 To maximize the number of units, many developers are looking to build two, three, or even four-story Multi-Story Self Storage.
 With each story you build, you gain a lot of square footage, but each floor carries a lot of additional costs.
 Customers don’t want to walk upstairs with their goods, so it is recommended that all Multi-story Self Storage Buildings have elevators.
-Two-story buildings are the most common designs, and some can be built without sprinkler systems, while three or four story Self Storage Buidings will require sprinkler systems.
+Two-story buildings are the most common designs, and some can be built without sprinkler systems, while three or four story Self Storage Buildings will require sprinkler systems.
 Regardless, with any Multi-Story Self Storage Building, you will need to allocate approximately 25% of building to hallways, stairs, elevators, etc.

-The cost of Single Story Self Storage buildings typically runs at least $12.00 - $17.00 per square foot.
-Multi-Story Self Storage Buildings typically run $14.00 - $19.00 per square foot.
+The cost of Single Story Self Storage buildings for MakoRabco's scope of work, typically runs between $12.00 - $17.00 PSF.
+For MakoRabco's scope of work to develop Multi-Story Self Storage Buildings, it typically runs between $14.00 - $19.00 PSF.

 Our team of experts will work with you on your Self Storage Building Design from concept to completion.

-We protect your self-storage investment by working with you to design and engineer your Self Storage Building Project so it is designed correctly and gets built on time and on budget.
+We will protect your self-storage investment by working with you to design and engineer your Self Storage Building Project so it is designed correctly and gets built on time and on budget.